mattn/webapi-vim/README.md

 ## Installation

-Copy the files in this library to a folder in your `.vim/plugin` directory.
+Copy the files in this library to your `.vim` directory.
 Alternatively, if you use pathogen, copy this folder to your `.vim/bundle` directory.

 ## Requirements